SafeAreaView/designer-portfolio/README.md

-﻿# desiger-portfolio html css and jquery-dynamic-translate
+﻿# designer-portfolio html css and jquery-dynamic-translate